1 | Scarlet kingsnake |

 Location: eastern USA.

-With their dull brown colours, this is one of the most recognisable kingsnakes.
+With their dull brown colours, this is one of the harder kingsnakes to recognise.
 At birth, they’re a light brown-yellow with distinct orange blotches, but with age, they darken so that the blotches are absorbed and disappear.
 Most adults are patternless.

 7 | Speckled kingsnake |